XDU-AI-LYYLab/EQNAS/README.md

   The above Python command will run in the background, and you can view the results through the `mnist_eval.log` file.

-- Running and evaluating the Warship dataset in a GPU environment
+- Running and evaluating the Warship dataset in a GPU environment.

   Please refer to the evaluation of the mnist dataset.